Little Rock Car Accident Lawyer

 Our attorneys handle claims across the state, and when necessary we work with other Arkansas auto accident attorneys to help you recover the maximum compensation for your injuries.

 If you have been injured, don’t risk dealing with the insurance company on your own.
 Contact a Little Rock auto accident attorney at the Johnson & Vines Law Firm.
 You can fill out the form on this page, call us at 501-777-7777 or email us at [email protected].

 You pay no fee unless we recover for you, and in many cases, people who have lawyers recover more than they could dealing with the insurance company themselves—even after paying their lawyer’s fee.

 Have You Seen an Car Accident Lawyer Commercial?

 You may have seen a Little Rock car accident lawyer commercial by Johnson & Vines or another law firm and have questions about your rights if you were injured in an accident caused by the fault of another party.
 A commercial can only provide you with a limited amount of information.
 The purpose of this article has been to provide you with information to help you better understand your options.
 If you would like to learn more, contact us anytime.

 Why Hire a Car Accident Lawyer in Little Rock?

 A car accident lawyer at the Johnson & Vines Law Firm will not require you to pay a fee or any out of pocket expenses unless money is recovered for you.
-Usually, car accident claims are settled before a case is filed – without the need to go to court.
+In some cases, car accident claims are settled before a case is filed – without the need to go to court.

 Your car accident settlement will include a percentage of the recovery to be paid as a fee to the attorney, and you will also reimburse the attorney for costs incurred in handling your claim out of your settlement.
 However, even with these deductions, clients usually end up with more money in their pocket than if they had pursued the claim on their own.